Chris35Wills/Chris35Wills.github.io/_posts/2014-11-06-resampling_arrays_and_dataframes.markdown

 ---

 I've been experimenting with various different tools recently and for speed required smaller but representative data from my current project.
-Here are two ways of getting every nth line of an array (python) or dataframe (R):
+Here are two ways of resampling an array by using only every nth line of the original array (python) or dataframe (R):

 Python: